diegoDAguilar/proxyStar/README.md

 			Back in parseJsonPOST it uses the csr (now a string) as a parameter for func parseFieldsOfCsr.
 			This function shall retrieve the domain contained in the csr field of the already mentioned struct and returns it as a string called subjectName.

+			Now the code runs parseDomain()

+			parseDomain func compares the domain in csr with the domains available for renewal in starCerts/myDomains.txt and returns a boolean true if the requested domain is a valid one.
+If it isn't it returns an error message to the STAR client and waits for a new request.

-			At this point in time, the proxy has info about: domain, lifetime and validity and has validated that both lifetime and validity are OK so it sends back the URL where the info about the certificate will be posted:
+			At this point in time, the proxy has info about: domain, lifetime and validity and has validated that all the fields are OK so it sends back the URL where the info about the certificate will be posted:

 			Location: https://certProxy/star/registration/$ID